Aterfax/luks-with-https-unlock/README.md

 These additional hook scripts can be seen in [etc/initramfs-tools/hooks](etc/initramfs-tools/hooks).

-I also removed the following section from the curl hook as I require local DNS resolution to poll an LAN based web server:
+I also removed the following section from the curl hook as I require local DNS resolution to poll a LAN based web server:

 ```bash
 # fix DNS resolver (needed for Debian 11 + 12)